Credit Repair Kit For Dummies - Steve Bucci - E-Book

 Settling debts

 You hear the ads all the time: “Settle your debt for pennies on the dollar!”
 “You have a right to pay less than you owe!”
 Debt settlement is an often misunderstood option that may work for you, but only if you handle it properly.
 Many companies that offer debt settlement services help themselves a lot more than they help you.
-You can avoid huge fees and potential credit damage if you reach a settlement agreement with your lender on your own or if you use your own attorney.
+You can avoid huge fees and potential credit damage if you reach a settlement agreement with your lender on your own for free using the information in this book or if you use your own attorney.

 Resetting your goals

-Just as you did when you first started establishing credit, we want you to revisit your goals from time to time.
-When your life changes, your goals should reflect that new reality.
+Just as you did when you first started establishing credit, I want you to revisit your goals from time to time.
+When your life changes, your goals should reflect your new reality.
 Goals that once seemed within easy reach may move from short term to long term.
 Others may change as you mature.
 Buying that red sports car may not be as important to you now as it was in your 20s.
-Take the time to reset your sights, as we explain in Chapter 2.
+Take the time to reset your sights, as I explain in Chapter 2.

 To ensure that your credit is up to the task of supporting your goals for the future, check your credit reports and dispute any inaccuracies or out-of-date information.
 To rebuild your credit reports, you need to start with an accurate credit history, not one riddled with errors that may hold you back.
 After you check your reports, look for opportunities to review them for free as often as you can.
 Part 4 tells you everything you need to know about credit reporting.